SbomJon/SbomJon/README.md

 - 👋 Hi, I’m @SbomJon
 - 👀 I’m interested in learning more on HTML and CSS just for fun.
-- 🌱 I’m currently learning how to make code by creating a blog from scretch (yes, a blog xD); I'm also on the last days of the 3rd semester of my 5 years course in Architecture and Urbanism!
+- 🌱 I’m currently learning how to make code by creating a litle site; I'm also on the last days of the 3rd semester of my 5 years course in Architecture and Urbanism!
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...